 When you click on that, you will get a pop up for the options for the column to be mapped to

 Here is an example video for the attribute matching and the import:

 Guide to Mappable attributes

 A name is required for all products stored in Booqable.

 If you have multiple locations set up in your Booqable account, you need to specify the location for each product.
-Make sure the location names in your spreadsheet are an exact match with the location names in your Booqable account.
+Make sure the location names in your spreadsheet are an exact match (case-sensitive) with the location names in your Booqable account.

 Determines the number of stock items in your inventory.

 Trackable stock items always have a quantity of 1.

 Prices are imported as a flat rate (per day).